-But instead of just hiding the little guy like usual, here’s a bold idea: What if he could inspire your kids to get rid of some of their toys, and bring back the true spirit of the holidays?
+But we have an idea.
+(Or, we found a cool one online).
+Instead of just hiding the little guy like usual, here’s a bold question: What if he could inspire your kids to get rid of some of their toys, and bring back the true spirit of the holidays?
 Does that sound crazy?
 We’ll explain more.
 Because the Elf on the Shelf should work for you, not against you.

-It seems to be a fun holiday tradition for many families with small children.
+It seems to be a fun holiday tradition for many families, especially with small children.
 You set him up before bed, the kids find him in the morning; it’s a whole thing.
-Yet, we keep hearing this theme coming from parents who are responsible for said elf, and they say that life with this guy has become more stressful than fun.
+Yet, we keep hearing this theme coming from parents who are responsible for said elf -- and they complain (often online) that life with this guy gets to be more stressful than fun.

 The letter is going to say something along the lines of, “I’m back, and I have a request from Santa.
 There are so many good kids this year, yet we have a shortage of toys.
 I have a mission for you.
 Each night, we’d like for you to place a bow on a toy that you no longer play with, or have outgrown.
 I’ll take it back to the North Pole with me, the elves will fix it up and then it’ll be used for other boys and girls.”